Anti Tampering Features

 Important: It is not legal in any state to send scheduled medications electronically.
 Scheduled medications must be printed out and signed.

 Check the state pharmacy boards for regulations about faxing scheduled drugs.

 Printing a Secure Rx from SOAPware

 All 3 items are required in order for SOAPware to print secure prescriptions according to the rules.

-Micro-printing simply means the printing of a defined text string in a font to small to be copied (when it's copied it's either unreadable or appears as a line).
+Micro-printing simply means the printing of a defined text string in a font too small to be copied (when it's copied it's either unreadable or appears as a line).
 Technically, it's defined as a font that is .5 points in size or smaller and requires 5x magnification or greater to read.
-The potential gotcha with printing these is that your printer may not be able to accurately reproduce fonts that small.
-It's suggested you print an Rx and view it under magnification to ensure the micro-printing is visible.
+The potential gotcha with printing these is that a user's printer may not be able to accurately reproduce fonts that small.
+It's suggested that the user print an Rx and view it under magnification to ensure the micro-printing is visible.

 Creating a "Secure" Rx Document Design

 Click Edit > PageHeader/Footer and then Click into the Footer area of the document.

 Enter the following text "Security Features: ** surrounds both the Quantity and Refill numbers, the signature line is micro-printed with 'THIS IS AN ORIGINAL PRESCRIPTION' and is viewable under 5x or > magnification."